jmesao/calculator/README.md

 At last, it has been used Sass and BEM methodology for the Vue components.

+It has been added as well a pull request template...

 ## Usage

 The operators allowed are '+', '-', '*' and '/'.